Polyark Documentation

 Smart contracts (Sepolia testnet)

-All contracts are deployed on Ethereum Sepolia (chain ID 11155111).
-Mainnet (Polygon) deployment coming soon.
+All contracts deployed on Ethereum Sepolia (chain ID 11155111).
+Polygon mainnet coming soon.

 Security model